horvathmilcsi/homelab-rpi5-kubernetes/README.md

 ```bash
 k9s   ### this should start the k9s TUI and connect to your cluster
 ```
-4) in a web broswer on your local network, open tis website:
+4) in a web broswer on your local network, open this website:
 http://<ip_of_your_raspberry_pi>:9000
 this address should open Portainer homepage